sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 ### Step 3: Setting up AWS credentials
 If you use any AWS profile other than the default, you'll need to provide that profile name to the environment via the `AWS_PROFILE` variable.
-For those who did things the Best Way, you can ignore this step as it should have been the last thing you did.
+For those who did things the Best Way, use the profile name associated with the credentials you just made that allow the user to assume the role you created.

 #### OS X
 ```sh